 • Best for: Multi-layer tear-offs and small commercial roofs

-That 30-yard bin handles larger tear-offs so crews finish demobilization fast without a second haul-out delay.
+The 30-yard bin handles larger tear-offs so crews move straight to demobilization without a second haul-out.

 Asphalt Shingle Weight and Tonnage Planning